-Are you a rail engineer or a maintenance manager? if yes, then you probably know that inspecting a busy corridor could be time consuming and dangerous at times, but depending on the type of operation you are involved in, you might be looking for different assets to inspect.
+Are you a rail engineers or a maintenance manager? if yes, then you probably know that inspecting a busy corridor could be time consuming and dangerous at times, but depending on the type of operation you are involved in, you might be looking for different assets to inspect.
 While some of these assets will require physical presence on-site, the majority of them can now be visually inspected from your office but how?
 The answer is fairly simple, have you ever used google streetview to look at the picture of your destination?
 You can use the exact technology to see all of the above ground assets within your right of way but how can you get that 360 degree view?

 Collecting 360 video of your Right of Way